X-Ability/CygwinWM/README.md

 UIUC : University of Illinois Open Source License

-XA-created files in the src folder subject to the same license as the original packages.
+The files in src folder, which are created by X-Ability, subject to the same license as the original packages.